 The Russian Navy has logged over 6000 nautical reactor-years.
 It appears to have eight strategic submarines (SSBN/SSGN) in operation and 13 nuclear-powered attack submarines (SSN), plus some diesel subs.
 Russia announced that it would build eight new nuclear SSBN submarines in its plan to 2015.
 Its only nuclear-powered carrier project was cancelled in 1992.
 It has one nuclear-powered cruiser in operation and three others were being overhauled.
 In 2012 it announced that its third-generation strategic subs would have extended service lives, from 25 to 35 years.

 In 2012 construction of a nuclear-powered deep-sea submersible was announced.
 This is based on the Oscar-class naval submarine and is apparently designed for research and rescue missions.
 It will be built by the Sevmash shipyard at Severodvinsk, which builds Russian naval submarines.

-China has about 12 nuclear-powered submarines (6-8 SSN type-93 Shang-class and type-95, 4-5 SSBN type-94 Jin-class and type-96), and in February 2013 China Shipbuilding Industry Corp received state approval and funding to begin research on core technologies and safety for nuclear-powered ships, with polar vessels being mentioned but aircraft carriers being considered a more likely purpose for the new development.
+China has about 12 nuclear-powered submarines (6-8 SSN type-93 Shang-class and type-95, 4-5 SSBN type-94 Jin-class and type-96), and was building 21 more.
+In February 2013 China Shipbuilding Industry Corp received state approval and funding to begin research on core technologies and safety for nuclear-powered ships, with polar vessels being mentioned but aircraft carriers being considered a more likely purpose for the new development.
 Its first nuclear powered submarine was decommissioned in 2013 after almost 40 years of service.